 - Heart valve disease: A1

 Emergency inpatient and critical care: A1

-If you are based outside the United Kingdom, or would like to print the posters through your Reprographics Department, please click here to download a ZIP file including the posters and instructions for printers.
+Please click below to download a ZIP file including the posters and instructions for printers.
 We strongly recommend that posters should not be printed on a standard office or domestic printer as the quality will not be sufficient to display the detailed information.